-This paper provides an overview of the Brilliant Star framework of human growth and development.
-The background for the need to develop a comprehensive framework is offered as well as a description of the framework's ten domains and two core elements.
-The Brilliant Star framework is a systems-based, ecological construct that proposes a need to identify the knowledge, attitudes, and skills required for successful adulthood as well as the important contextual factors that influence an individual's development.
+This paper provides an overview of the Brilliant Star model of human growth and development.
+The background for the need to develop a comprehensive model is offered as well as a description of the model's ten domains and two core elements.
+The Brilliant Star model is a systems-based, ecological model that proposes a need to identify the knowledge, attitudes, and skills required for successful adulthood as well as the important contextual factors that influence an individual's development.